18F/eng-hiring/_pages/interviews/engineer.md

 - Doesn’t show any understanding of balancing priorities
     - E.g. always refactoring or always writing throw away code

 ### "Tell me about your approach to software testing.
 Why is it important and when have you done it?
-Where does it belong in the process?""
+Where does it belong in the process?"

 Note: there is no right answer here, but we want candidates to understand that testing is part of the job here.